 While you can pay for somebody else to change your pickups, you might be surprised with how easy it is to do yourself.

 Get More Tonal Options With Coil-Splitting

 If you have a guitar that uses at least one humbucker, there’s a way you can get more tones without changing the pickups you have.
 You can access far more tones while keeping your current tones with this mod.
 If you like the idea of getting single-coil tones from your guitar, this mod will suit you.

-The only thing you need to buy for this upgrade is a push-pull potentiometer and a soldering iron if you don’t already have one.
+The only thing you need to buy for this upgrade is a push-pull potentiometer like this one and a soldering iron if you don’t already have one.
 A push-pull pot allows you to change back and forth between regular wiring as you have it now and coil-splitting.
 That’s the great thing about this mod – it doesn’t change what you have available now.
 You can still access the same tones, then you pull the pot to switch into coil-splitting mode.

 To coil-split your humbucker, you need to rewire your guitar.
 If you’re comfortable with the idea of following a diagram like the below example, you can easily mod your guitar to coil-split your humbuckers.